LeeroyLabs/craft-starter-twig/README.md

 -   `make boot` - Starts the DDEV project, ensuring that SSH keys have been added, and npm & Composer have been installed.
 -   `make up` - Runs the Craft commands to clear cache and load the yaml configuration files.
 It's done also when running one of the `make dev` commands
 -   `make dev` - Runs a one-time build of all front-end assets, then starts Vite's server for HMR.
--   `make devwsl` - Runs a one-time build of all front-end assets, then starts Vite's server for HMR.
-(WSL - Windows)
 -   `make build` - Builds all front-end assets.
 -   `make composer xxx` - Run Composer commands inside the container, e.g. `make composer install`
 -   `make craft xxx` - Run Craft commands inside the container, e.g. `make craft project-config/touch`